ElfWebTeam/Hashmark-AI/README.md

 4. **Notarization Test**: Upload any file under “Notarize” and approve the HBAR payment.
 5. **Verification Test**: Switch to the “Verify” tab, re-upload the same file, confirm that:
    - File hash matches an existing notarization.
-   - Proofs, summaries, and NFT data appear.
+   - Proofs, summaries, and data appear.

 ### Option 2 – Test Locally
 1. Clone the repo: